-2.4.23 Disciplinary Committee Convenor
+4.31 Disciplinary Committee Convenor

-The Disciplinary Committee Convenor shall be responsible for appointing a Disciplinary Committee to adjudicate all matters referred to it by the Competition Committee, Chief Referee or appeals committee (see 2.16 Misconduct in the ILS Lifesaving Competition Rule Book).
+The Disciplinary Committee Convenor shall be responsible for appointing a Disciplinary Committee to adjudicate all matters referred to it by the Competition Committee, Chief Referee, or appeals committee (see 2.16 Misconduct in the ILS Lifesaving Competition Rule Book).

-2.4.24 Disciplinary Committee members
+4.32 Disciplinary Committee Member

-The Disciplinary Committee members shall be responsible for adjudicating on all matters referred to the committee by the Competition Committee, Chief Referee or Appeals Committee.
+The Disciplinary Committee member shall be responsible for adjudicating on all matters referred to the committee by the Competition Committee, Chief Referee or Appeals Committee.
 The Disciplinary Committee Convenor selects appropriate members of the Disciplinary Committee to adjudicate individual cases.

-2.4.25 Security Officer
+4.33 Security Officer

-The relevent authority may appoint a Security Officer.
+The relevant authority may appoint a Security Officer.
 The Security Officer is not a technical official's role but is to consider and advise Organising, Competition and Safety Committees on all matters relating to competition and non-competition security.
-The Security Officer is also responsible for ensuring that an appropriate security plan, procedures and security personnel are in place to secure all participants, spectators, equipment and gear etc. at competition facilities and environments.
+The Security Officer is also responsible for ensuring that an appropriate security plan, procedures and security personnel are in place to secure all participants, spectators, equipment, and gear etc. at competition facilities and environments.